 We are a diverse group with different scientific and personal interests but with a common bond – to make contributions that will advance science and our society.
-Our group is composed of postdoctoral fellows, medical students, research associates and undergraduate students.
+Our group is composed of postdoctoral fellows, and graduate, medical and undergraduate students.

 Greg Valdez, Assistant Professor